A Book ReviewTitle: Not by Might, Nor by Power

 …I want to mention something something important about meetings like Mother's Day and even the previous meetings in Africa and going forward.
 The Lord gave me the ability to see in the natural and in the Spirit, to see when the Holy Spirit is dealing with someone or resting on someone's life or imparting something.
 I believe it is a gift that is available to anyone, and I knew from the get-go that it was something the Lord wanted me to demonstrate and model for the whole Body of Christ.
 It is not a gimmick to be copied, but a gift to seek and embrace.
 I think it is combination of several of the spiritual gifts put into one: discernment, words of knowledge, wisdom, prophecy, and miracles all wrapped together.
 Like with all gifts from God, they are designed for us to become more effective in proclaiming the good news of the gospel of our Lord and Savior.This was Lonnie's view of the gifting that he was given and its ultimate purpose.
 Now it would not be possible for me to cite all the testimony regarding the events in South Africa and the phenomena that transpired there.
 There is just too much material to cover in a book review.
 The reader will have to discover it all for himself.
 The book not only includes Lonnie's own testimony regarding these things but also that of other people who were there as well.
 What happened in South Africa was astonishing.
 The same was also true, and more so, of what later happened at John Wimber's church in Yorba Linda when Lonnie ministered there on Mother's Day, 1980.
 And because these events were so out of the ordinary, there will be people who will simply not accept that such things can ever happen or that God would ever choose to affect people's lives with such a swift and overwhelming experience of His presence and power.
 John Wimber found it very difficult to accept what had transpired before his eyes.
 He was shocked.
 But whether people accept these things or not, this was what came with Lonnie's ministry.
 As Lonnie explained it, "God put an anointing on my life in Africa that has never lifted off of me.
 He put it there for me to give away…" (page 97).
 And controversy or not, Lonnie was not going to quench it, for this reason and for those I have quoted above.
 As John Ruttkay once remarked about Lonnie, "…he had less fear of man than anyone I ever met" (page 144).

 Another Big MysteryThere is another aspect in Lonnie's autobiography that is a mystery.
 This concerns Lonnie's ambiguous relationship with Chuck Smith, the pastor of Calvary Chapel Costa Mesa.
 Several times in his autobiography, Lonnie states his love and admiration for Chuck Smith.
 He describes Chuck as a "father figure" at a time when he needed one.
-Yet, in several places in the first and second books, Lonnie mentions things that suggest to me, as a reader, that Lonnie's relationship with Chuck was not always fair weather and smooth sailing.
-There were occasions when there must have been elements of tension.
+Yet, in several places in the first and second books, there are recollections which suggest to me that Lonnie's relationship with Chuck was not always fair weather and smooth sailing.
+There were certain elements of tension.
 For example, in the first book, Lonnie mentions that Chuck had laid down rules disallowing exorcisms.
 Lonnie couldn't live with these rules and admits to having broken them on occasion behind Chuck's back.
 Besides this, Lonnie explains in his first book that he was paid so poorly, during his first tenure at Costa Mesa, that he and his wife Connie were forced to supplement their income with food stamps.
 Lonnie was honest enough to say that this was a source of hurt for them, but he gave no explanation why his salary was so paltry.
 I can only speculate that while Lonnie's efforts at the time were bringing in large numbers of young people and hippies to Calvary Chapel Costa Mesa, most of these people didn't have steady jobs.
 This would mean that contributions didn't keep pace with the rapid growth.
 Therefore, Chuck couldn't afford to pay Lonnie an adequate salary at the time.

 However, there is also another set of circumstances, mentioned by Lonnie in the second book, that are even more disturbing for the reason that they don't reflect very well on Chuck Smith.
 While trying to avoid over-quoting passages, I will give a summary of what happened.
 Sometime in 1977, Lonnie began to believe that he had a calling from God to begin ministering in Africa (page 27):